Home altar - Puja Mandir

 Altar - Puja Mandir, India, single piece

-Roughly beautiful, large and assembled from uneven pieces of wood, the Indian home altar is decorated with clay reliefs, oil lamps and sculptures .
+A ruggedly beautiful, large Indian home altar assembled from uneven pieces of wood is decorated with clay reliefs, oil lamps and sculptures and is made Made of clay collected from the Ganges River .
 Size approx. 260mm x 240mm x 180mm.
 Weight approx. 2095g.

 Symbol meaning

-For millennia, altars have been sanctified places where people have communicated with gods, goddesses, ancestral spirits and other beings they consider sacred.
-With the help of various rituals, the altars have also established a connection with Mother Earth, which controls the cycle of birth, death and rebirth.
+For millennia, altars have been sacred places where people have connected with gods, goddesses, ancestral spirits, and other beings they hold sacred.
+Through various rituals, altars have also been used to connect with Mother Earth, who governs the cycle of birth, death, and rebirth.

-Because of this, the altars are also the most central and visible elements of Semiphoras.
-The goal of our philosophy is to bring different altars, both small and large, depending on the need, into every home and the rituals performed at them a part of everyday life.
-The altar and altar work adapts to each individual's personal frame of reference and belief system.
-It functions as a subconscious, psychological, spiritual, spiritual, occult, meditative and sacred area, giving everyone the opportunity to listen to their innermost self and its intuitive guidance during the process of personal growth.
-The altar also serves as a tangible reminder, an aesthetic arrangement and a visually significant focal point in any space.
-It asks us to stop and take a breath, but also to regularly engage in the ritual we have committed to.
-Altar work is at the same time a return to the same ancient experience of holiness that people have sought throughout the ages at various altars.
+This is why altars are also the most central and visible elements of Semiphoras.
+Our philosophy aims to bring different altars, both small and large, depending on the need, into every home and the rituals performed at them into everyday life.
+The altar and altar work are adaptable to each individual's personal frame of reference and belief system.
+It functions as a subconscious, psychological, mental, spiritual, occult, meditative, and sacred space, giving everyone the opportunity to listen to their inner self and its intuitive guidance during the personal growth process.
+The altar also functions as a concrete reminder, an aesthetic setting, and a visually significant focal point in any space.
+It asks us to stop and breathe, but also to regularly engage in the ritual to which we have pledged ourselves.
+Altar work is also a return to the same ancient experience of holiness that people have sought throughout the ages at various altars.

 Ritual use

-The purpose of the altar is to help focus thoughts and feelings and to combine conscious effort and the symbolic language of the subconscious into one powerful working entity.
-When used correctly, altar work is one of the most powerful ways to produce the desired results and help bring about changes.
+The function of an altar is to help focus thoughts and feelings and to combine conscious aspiration and the symbolic language of the subconscious into one powerful working entity.
+When used correctly, altar work is one of the most powerful ways to produce desired results and help bring about change.

 Note!
-Indian home altars are made by hand and have been used diligently, j so each of them is its own unique individual.
-The altars are often dusty, patinated and may have small surface defects, such as cracks and dents.
-Significant amounts of Sindoor, Turmeric and Kumkuma powders left over.
-Cleaning with a dry cloth.
+Indian home altars are handmade and have been used extensively, and so each one is unique.
+The altars are often dusty, patinated and may have minor surface defects such as cracks and dents.
+Significant amounts of Sindoor, turmeric and kumkuma powder residue.
+Clean with a dry cloth.